 More specifically, from the village of Vergisson in the heart of the Macon’s finest terroir by influence of two ancient coral reefs.
 Chagnoleau farms two high elevation vineyards.
 This wine is a selection of the best barrels to showcase the village’s greatest terroir transparency from the 0.42 hectares Madrigal vineyard where the 50+ year old, ultra low yielding Chardonnay vines are planted on gray marl and a reddish limestone base before hitting solid rock.
 All the certified organic farming is done by horse.
 The fruit is hand selected and picked.
 None intervention is the name of the game.
 Indigneous yeast barrel fermentation, including malolactic while aged in mostly used (10-15% new) Burgundy barrels where the wine matures without batonage for about 12 months.

 Flinty minerality, lime and peach, and warm clove, white pepper and ginger spices.
 Tightly wound!
 Intense with tenacity and tension.
 Like a rip current across the palate.
 Great structure with grainy texture.
 Ripeness balanced with vibrant acidity and freshness.
 Extremely long finish.

 Another tremendous Chagnoleau white “Burgundy” worthy of a much higher price tag.
-2019 was such a stellar and expressive vintage for Chagnoleau.
+2020 is another stellar and expressive vintage for Chagnoleau.